-There is another module that runs the full suite of JCR TCK tests, and which at the moment still contains some failures.
+There is another module that runs the full suite of JCR TCK tests, and which at the moment still contains a few failures.
+This module is never needed in client applications.

-modeshape-jcr-tck provides a separate testing project that executes all reference implementation's JCR TCK tests on a nightly basis to track implementation progress against the JCR 1.0 specification.
+• modeshape-jcr-tck provides a separate testing project that executes all reference implementation's JCR TCK tests on a nightly basis to track implementation progress against the JCR 1.0 specification.
 This module will likely be retired when the ModeShape JCR implementation is complete, since modeshape-jcr and modeshape-integration-tests will be running the full suite of JCR TCK unit tests.